- Recycling containers are available for purchase at Village Hall, 510 Green Bay Road or by calling the Finance Department at 847-501-6000.

 Acceptable Electronic Items for Recycling

 Public Works staff was notified by Solid Waste Agency of Northern Cook County (SWANCC) that Interstate Batteries of North Chicago in Lake Zurich has stopped picking up or processing the batteries collected from SWANCC communities.
 As a result of Interstate’s failure to service the Agency’s program under the current contract, staff is asking that communities discontinue collecting batteries from residents at this time.
+The Village of Winnetka no longer collect batteries.

 See the SWANCC Battery Update (PDF).